Spomky-Labs/jose-bundle/README.md

 This Symfony bundle provides services create, load and verify JWT.
 It uses [spomky-Labs/jose](https://github.com/Spomky-Labs/jose) to ease encryption/decryption and signature/verification of JWS and JWE.

+> Note 1: this bundle is still in development.
+The first stable release will be tagged as v1.0.x.
+All tags v0.x.y must be considered as unstable.

 # The Release Process
 The release process [is described here](doc/Release.md).